hudumatechtz/smartgirls_backend/README.md

-# smartGirls_inICT
+# SmartGirls in ICT Web
-SmartGirls in ICT Web
+backend node API for Smartgirls in ICT